SkillSight: Efficient First-Person Skill Assessment with Gaze: Experiment

 Of all the baselines, only Skillformer~\cite{skillformer} and EgoExoLearn~\cite{egoexolearn} are \KG{specifically} for skill assessment, and only EgoExoLearn utilizes gaze.
 Other models~\cite{Timesformer, X3d, egodistill, egotrigger, e2gomotion, EyeBeholder} originally target action recognition; to broaden the pool of baselines, we adapt them for skill assessment by adjusting the output dimension and training on the same datasets.
 X3D-XS~\cite{X3d}, EgoDistill~\cite{egodistill}, and EgoTrigger~\cite{egotrigger} are power-efficient methods leveraging less computation or lightweight modalities.
 We evaluate using standard accuracy metrics and estimated power consumption.

 \paragraph{Results} Table \ref{tab:egoexo4d_result} reports results on Ego-Exo4D~\cite{egoexo4d} and Multisense Badminton~\cite{badminton}.
 SkillSight-T outperforms all baselines across seven scenarios in both datasets, achieving an average relative gain of 10\% over the strongest baseline.
 Remarkably, SkillSight-S, which uses only gaze as input, outperforms not only all the power-efficient baselines (bottom), but also the majority of the power-hungry baselines---despite using 14$\times$ to 73$\times$ less power (details below).
-It also achieves the best performance among power-efficient baselines in five of seven individual scenarios.
+It also achieves the best performance among power-efficient baselines in five of seven individual scenarios.\footnote{\JWCam{EgoPPG~\cite{egoppg} reports its performance on a modified EgoExo4D test set, which is not directly comparable to the results in Tab.~\ref{tab:egoexo4d_result} .
+On the modified test set, SkillSight-T outperforms EgoPPG by 11\% relative.
+SkillSight-S exceeds EgoPPG by 0.5\% relative and uses significantly less power.}}

 Notably, SkillSight-T is superior in both static scenes, i.e. cooking and music, and dynamic sports, i.e. soccer, basketball, dance, rock climbing, dancing, and badminton.
 We attribute the robust prediction to our designs for incorporating gaze with vision, allowing the model to learn from the attended objects, the actions, and the gaze transition. \JW{We show that SkillSight-T outperforms a naive end-to-end model by $8\%$ as well as more \textbf{ablations} in Supp.}